trinaleigh/pomodoro/README.md

 pomodoro timer runs in the browser and features an hourglass animation.

-default pomodoro duration is 25 minutes. duration is adjustable (minimum 5 minutes --> maximum 60 minutes, in 5 minute intervals).
+default pomodoro duration is 25 minutes. duration is adjustable (minimum 1 minute --> maximum 60 minutes, in 1 minute intervals).

 start of each pomodoro:
 * sound plays